The Best Tankless Water Heaters of 2023

 To decide on the necessary power input for your tankless water heater, consider a simple situation.
 Assuming the water coming into your home is 40 degrees Fahrenheit, and you would like your shower to produce water at a temperature of 120 degrees Fahrenheit; then the tankless water heater would need to increase the temperature by 80 degrees Fahrenheit.
 To do so, it would need 667 BTUs per gallon (assuming a flow rate of almost zero).

-A shower operates at 2.5 GPM or 150 gallons per hour.
+A shower operates at 2.5 GPM or 150 gallons of water per hour.
 To heat 150 gallons of 40-degree Fahrenheit water per hour to a temperature of 120 degrees Fahrenheit, a tankless water heater would need to produce 100,000 BTUs per hour, assuming a 100 percent efficiency for a single shower.
 If the efficiency levels drop or another fixture is used at the same time, the BTU requirements go up.

 The basic formula is: